 Treating acne early can clear the skin, of course…but did you know that treating it fast can also help prevent long-term scars?
 Here are seven science-backed reasons (Adapted from American Academy of Dermatology) about why you should treat your acne early to prevent scarring!

 Acne treatment takes time, regardless of acne severity.
 That said, it does take less time and effort to clear a few pimples than a full-on breakout that includes blackheads, whiteheads, and deep-seated acne cysts.

-In general, the more severe the acne, the more likely it is to leave a scar.
-While severe acne is most likely to leave scars, mild acne can scar when picked — treating acne at the first signs can help prevent someone from developing a habit of picking at their acne.
+In general, the more severe the acne, the more likely it is to leave a scar or dark spot.
+While severe acne is most likely to leave scars, mild acne can also scars when picked — treating acne at the first signs can help prevent someone from developing a habit of picking at their acne.

 Stop Lingering Spots After Acne Clears

 Anyone who has medium-to-dark colored skin may see a dark spot appear when an acne pimple, cyst or nodule clears.
 Dermatologists call this post-inflammatory hyperpigmentation (PIH).
 People with fair skin may see a red spot where acne once was.
 These spots can linger for months, and many consider it worse to have these lingering spots than the acne itself.
 While a good Dark spot remover can help treat these dark spots, it's best to prevent them in the first place!

 Prevent Mild Acne From Becoming Severe